-There was no public market for the Common Shares of the Corporation prior to listing on the TSX.
-There can be no assurance that an active trading market will develop for the Common Shares, or if developed, that such a market will be sustained.
+While the Common Shares are listed on the TSX and NYSE American, there can be no assurance that an active trading market will develop for the Common Shares, or if developed, that such a market will be sustained.
 There can be no assurance that fluctuations in the trading price will not have a material adverse impact on the Corporation's ability to raise equity funding without significant dilution to shareholders of the Corporation, or at all.

-In addition, the disruptions recently experienced in the international and domestic markets as a result of the global COVID-19 pandemic have led to reduced liquidity and increased credit risk premiums for certain companies and have resulted in a reduction of available financing.
+In addition, the disruptions recently experienced in the international and domestic markets, including as a result of the global COVID-19 pandemic, have led to reduced liquidity and increased credit risk premiums for certain companies and have resulted in a reduction of available financing.
 Developing companies may be particularly susceptible to these disruptions and reductions in the availability of credit or increases in financing costs, which could result in them experiencing financial difficulty.
 The availability of credit is significantly influenced by levels of investor confidence in markets as a whole and as such any factors that impact market confidence (for example, a material worsening of the COVID-19 pandemic, a decrease in credit ratings, state or central bank intervention in one market, terrorist activity and conflict or the spread of other communicable diseases and viruses) could affect the price or availability of funding for entities within any of these markets.